galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 When a test is ready to run in the Ecosystem, you can use the CLI to ensure that the appropriate properties and credentials are installed in the Ecosystem for the test to query and use.
 There is no need to directly access the etcd server, or the REST service, which would have previously been necessary to achieve the same result.
 Instead, use the `galasasctl properties get`, `galasasctl properties set`, and `galasasctl properties delete` commands to help you to dynamically manage CPS properties that are stored in the etcd server.

-Most properties that are commonly used in Galasa are held in the `framework` namespace and the many of the provided examples use the `framework` namespace.
+Most properties that are commonly used in Galasa are held in the `framework` namespace and many of the provided examples use the `framework` namespace.
 The properties that are typically stored in the `framework` namespace are [test stream](../writing-own-tests/test-streams) properties that are used to help run groups of tests in automation in the Ecosystem.
 Managers also provide their own configuration properties, for example, the configuration properties of the Docker Manager are held in the `docker` namespace.
 The `--namespace` flag is mandatory for all `galasasctl properties` commands.

 The example commands assume that `GALASA_BOOTSTRAP` environment variable is set, so the `--bootstrap` flag is not required in the command.

-## Retrieving properties from a namespace
+## <a name="retrieving"></a>Retrieving properties from a namespace

 Use the `galasactl properties get` command to read CPS properties and values from a specified namespace in the Galasa Ecosystem to verify that the properties exist and are set correctly.
 You can filter the properties that are returned by using the property name (to return a single property),  or by using prefixes, suffixes, and infixes to return a subset of properties that match the provided criteria.